ccorrea/Challenges/README.md

 ## Code Sample Index

+- **Configuration**: A .NET Frmework console application that shows how to add a custom configuration section to the App.config file.
 - **JSON-Deserialization**: A .NET Core console application that shows how to deserialize JSON using DataContract and Generics.
 - **JSON-ResourceFiles**: A .NET Framework console application that shows how to load a strings Dictionary from a JSON file.
 - **Reflection**: A .NET Framework console application that shows how compare object properties using Reflection.